 Everyone was so professional and was very interested in helping me with my issues.
 They were very upfront and honest about what I could expect.

 I contacted Zinda Law Group after getting nowhere on my own with a personal injury case.
 I am so thankful I did.
 They took it off my plate and handled everything from appointments, to phone calls, and emails.

 COMMON CONSTRUCTION ACCIDENTS

-Zinda Law Group has experience handling many types of construction accident cases.
+Zinda Law Group’s construction accident lawyers have experience handling many types of construction accident cases in New Mexico.
 Listed below are some of the most common types of construction accidents.

 Hazardous Equipment Accidents

 Construction sites are littered with inherently dangerous equipment such as drills, forklifts, saws, and other power tools.
 Even with proper training and handling, accidents involving dangerous tools can occur.

 Thousands of ladder-related accidents and injuries occur at construction sites across the country each year.
 This type of accident can occur for several reasons, including negligent handling or negligent manufacturing.
 Taking proper precautions, such as thoroughly inspecting a ladder before use can minimize the risk of sustaining a ladder-related injury.

 Crushing accidents are one of the most severe forms of construction accidents.
 Crushing injuries may include broken bones, lacerations, and even death.
 Common sources of crushing accidents include heavy equipment, such as construction vehicles or building materials.
 Crushing accidents may be reduced or prevented by always exercising extreme caution, being hypervigilant, and wearing the proper safety equipment.